noaa-ocs-modeling/CoastalApp-testsuite/README.md

 ***Change directory to:***
 ``cd CoastalApp-testsuite``

-It is assumed that all subsequent operations take place inside the CoastalApp-testsuite directory.
+**NOTE:** *It is assumed that all subsequent operations take place inside the CoastalApp-testsuite directory.*

 **Second** download the CoastalApp itself: